OracleMichael/blogposts/ChangeDelimiter/README.md

 ### Step 1.4: Define Mapping

 In this step, you will apply the mapping to change the delimiter character in each row to the desired delimiter character.
+Keep in mind that the only replacement you are doing is replacing any `#` with `,` in the entire row.
 For a more advanced discussion on what to do if the new delimiter character already exists in the row data, see [this section](#advanced-methods-for-parsing-existing-delimiter-characters).

 Open the second mapper.
 ![](images/1.4.1.png)